 Use photometry data obtained within approximately a 5-year period to minimize error due to variability.

-Use data from GALEX and SDSS to increase the number of wavelengths available.
-Due to the redshift of these sources, GALEX data alone cannot be used since redshifted Ly lines are a strong contaminant at the wavelength measured by the far UV GLAEX filter.
+Use data from GALEX and SDSS to increase the wavelength range for the color index.
+Due to the redshift of these sources, GALEX data alone cannot be used since redshifted Ly- lines are a strong contaminant at the wavelength measured by the far UV GALEX filter.
 Only the GALEX near UV filter can be used.
-SDSS u-band measurements will be used for a second UV wavelength.

 Expected Outcomes

-A correlation will be found between the color indices and the UV luminosity of numerous Type I Seyfert AGNs.
-Once this data is added to the 2012 team’s data plot using quasars, a more complete color-magnitude diagram will result for Type I AGN.
+We hope to extend the correlation that was found between the UV-i band color and the UV luminosity of quasars by the 2012 team down to the less luminous Type I Seyfert galaxies which hopefully will be a steeper and hence more predictive correlation.

-If a linear or logarithmic relationship for color and magnitude can be shown, then such a diagram may allow the distances to other AGNs to be determined simply by looking at their color indices.
+If a tighter relationship for color and magnitude can be shown, then such a diagram will allow the distances to other AGNs to be determined simply by looking at their color indices.
 This, along with their redshifts, will allow greater confidence in determining their distances from earth.

 Archived Data

-The NASA Extragalactic Database was used to find Type 1 Seyfert galaxies that were imaged by both the SDSS and GALEX. ____________ sources were found that matched our red-shift criteria.
+The NASA Extragalactic Database was used to find Type 1 Seyfert galaxies that were imaged by both the SDSS.
+That list was fed into the Galex archive which identified 2000 potential sources matching our criteria.

 Instruments